 "I don't look forward to working with Chuck.
 Why would I think he would be credible in that, if he's not credible in how he presents the project to voters?"
 Mr. Bohannon asked.

 What does Mr. Bernstein think of all this?

 "First, it makes me feel very powerful.
 Second, I am mystified by his rationale; this issue would be resolved by the time I would be elected and I think he is jeopardizing his project with a nasty mailing," he said, suggesting that Menlo Park voters' sense of fair play may rebel against smear campaigns.

 "I don't do sabotage: I am up front and have been speaking out against this project for a very long time."
 What he intended to convey, he said, was his opposition to such tactics.

-A press release circulated by Mr. Bernstein called the mailers "false attacks" emphasized his educational and business background, and quoted a fiscal impact analysis by Bay Area Economics that stated the housing demand created by Menlo Gateway would lead to $12,000 to $45,000 budget deficits for three local school districts.
+A press release circulated by Mr. Bernstein called the mailers "false attacks" and emphasized his educational and business background.
+The release quoted a fiscal impact analysis by Bay Area Economics that stated the housing demand created by Menlo Gateway would lead to $12,000 to $45,000 budget deficits for three local school districts.

 Bohannon spokesman Patrick Corman called the quote from the analysis an example of the candidate's misrepresentations.